 China in Africa: Exploring the Consequences for Economic and Social DevelopmentFunder: Leibniz Association

-Project period: April 2021 to March 2024
+Project period: April 2021-March 2025

 Empirical Analyses of Emerging Donors in Development CooperationFunder: German Research Foundation (DFG)